Table of Contents

 When a person strikes their head against anything within a motor vehicle in a car accident, it has the potential to be a serious injury.
 There are different kinds of head injuries that can cause underlying complications.

 Closed head injuries are a kind of trauma to the head that does not cause a break in the skull.
-A brain and soft tissue can still suffer damage, leading to bleeding and swelling inside the head.
+The brain and soft tissue can still suffer damage, leading to bleeding and swelling inside the head.

 Mild closed head injuries can involve treatment requiring mental and physical rest, but a moderate or severe closed head injury can require emergency care, including supportive care, such as oxygen, IV fluids, and nutrition therapy.